Fear of rejection can be very debilitating

 Take home message

-Fear of being rejected is a very common fear that often stops you from living a happy and fulfilling life.
+Fear of being rejected is a very common fear that stops you from living a happy and fulfilling life.
 You owe it yourself to become aware of when this fear is impacting on your life and then challenging this fear to stop it from impacting on the decisions you make day to day.
 If you’re suffering from low self esteem you can download our free self esteem building guide at Help For Mums.
-This will give you a great place to start, because fear of rejection is often coupled with insecurity and self-doubt.
+This will give you a great place to start.
 So make yourself a priority today.